How RoamFound is built

 - Corrections welcomed.
 If we have something wrong, tell us.
 We update pages as we learn.

-Indexability — why some waterfalls have detail pages and others don't
+Indexability — why some destinations have detail pages and others don't

-Of our 4,499 catalogued falls, not all currently get a dedicated detail page.
-We mark a waterfall as "indexable" (gets its own page) if it has at least one of: a recorded height, a Wikipedia/Wikidata link, a tourism-attraction tag, or a location within 75 miles of a top-100 U.S. metro.
+Of our 5,663 catalogued falls, not all currently get a dedicated detail page.
+We mark a waterfall as "indexable" (gets its own page) if it has at least one of: a recorded height, a Wikipedia/Wikidata link, a tourism-attraction tag, an NPS-unit affiliation, or a location within 75 miles of a top-100 U.S. metro.

-The rest are listed on the per-state waterfall index pages with their name, location, and any other source data we have, but we don't generate a thin standalone page for them.
-As subsequent data passes (USGS GNIS, NPS, state parks) layer in, more falls cross the threshold and get promoted.
+The rest are listed on the per-state index pages with name, location, and any other source data we have, but we don't generate a thin standalone page for them.
+As subsequent data passes (NPS alerts, USFS, BLM, state-park departments) layer in, more records cross the threshold and get promoted.

 Reporting errors